-36. Each side seeks a declaratory judgment determining the ownership interests and rights JBS and Camden have in LMM, LCT, and LMR2.
-Defendants seek summary judgment on both sides' claims, contending that the undisputed evidence establishes as a matter of law that Camden has a 30% ownership interest in each of these three entities.
+36. Each side seeks a declaratory judgment determining the ownership interests and rights JBS and Camden have in the Loray Entities.
+Defendants seek summary judgment on both sides' declaratory judgment claims, contending that the undisputed evidence establishes as a matter of law that Camden has a 30% ownership interest in the Loray Entities.
 Plaintiffs argue that Defendants' Motion should be denied because the undisputed evidence shows that Camden's failure to participate in JBS's various Capital Calls has reduced Camden's ownership interests in LMM, LCT, and LMR2 to less than 1% in each.
-Defendants also seek summary judgment on Plaintiffs' claim that Defendants breached the various Operating Agreements by disputing the legitimacy of JBS's Capital Calls and by interfering with Plaintiffs' operations, refinancing efforts, and negotiations with the Project's tax credit investors.
+Defendants also seek summary judgment on Plaintiffs' claim that Defendants breached the various Operating Agreements by disputing the legitimacy of JBS's Capital Calls and by interfering with Plaintiffs'

-&lt;sup>56 (See Compl. ¶¶ 73-78.)
-Plaintiffs initially sought a declaration regarding JBS's "authority to move ahead with refinancing or other restructuring of the Project's finances," (Compl. ¶ 75), but Plaintiffs' counsel conceded at the hearing on the PI Motion that the sale mooted this aspect of Plaintiffs' declaratory judgment claim.
+&lt;sup>57 The parties' pleadings are somewhat imprecise, but it is clear that Plaintiffs seek a declaratory judgment at least as to LMM, LCT, LMR2, and LMD, (see Compl. ¶¶ 63, 74, 77), and that Defendants seek a declaratory judgment at least as to LMM, LCT, and LMD, (see Countercls. ¶ 190, 193-94).
+In addition, Plaintiffs initially sought a declaration regarding JBS's "authority to move ahead with refinancing or other restructuring of the Project's finances," (Compl. ¶ 75), but Plaintiffs' counsel conceded at the hearing on the PI Motion that the sale mooted this aspect of Plaintiffs' declaratory judgment claim.